i11g/Basic-Courses-CSharp/README.md

-# The repos includes materials and exercises from C# basic course in SoftUni
+# The repo includes materials and exercises from C# basic course in SoftUni